nishgowda/docktor/README.md

 ## Building docktor
 If you would like to run the project locally clone the repo.

-After installation building the docktor binary can be done with the following command (this will create the binary in the existing bin folder)
+After installation, building the docktor binary can be done with the following command (this will create the binary in the existing bin folder)
 ```
 make build
 ```